skystrife/cpptoml/README.md

 make
 ```

-Compile it on Linux, OS X and Windows (MinGW 4.9 y Visual Studio 12) with biicode:
+Compile it on Linux, OS X and Windows (MinGW 4.9 and Visual Studio 12) with
+[biicode]:
 ```
 bii init -L
 bii build